4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 * Requests from a device contain only the `UDID` key.

 * `NeedSyncResponse` is optional.
 If it is present and true, it indicates that the client is in a state where the user is waiting for the completion of an MDM transaction.
-In OS X 10.9 and later versions, this key is added during user login when the login is blocked while the client checks in with the MDM server to ensure it has the latest settings and profiles.
+In macOS 10.9 and later versions, this key is added during user login when the login is blocked while the client checks in with the MDM server to ensure it has the latest settings and profiles.
 The key is meant as a hint to the server that it should send all commands in the current set of Idle/Acknowledged/Error transactions instead of relying on push notifications.
 During login, the client blocks the transaction only until the server sends an empty response to an Idle/Acknowledged/Error sequence.

 * `UserConfiguration` is optional.
-If it is present and true, it indicates that the OS X client is trying to obtain user-specific settings while in Setup Assistant during Device Enrollment (see [Device Enrollment Program](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/4-Profile_Management/ProfileManagement.html#//apple_ref/doc/uid/TP40017387-CH7-SW1)).
-After an OS X client obtains device-specific settings, it also attempts to determine if the server has any user-specific settings that may affect Setup Assistant.
+If it is present and true, it indicates that the macOS client is trying to obtain user-specific settings while in Setup Assistant during Device Enrollment (see [Device Enrollment Program](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/4-Profile_Management/ProfileManagement.html#//apple_ref/doc/uid/TP40017387-CH7-SW1)).
+After a macOS client obtains device-specific settings, it also attempts to determine if the server has any user-specific settings that may affect Setup Assistant.
 Currently, only password policies fall into this category.
 The password policies are used if Setup Assistant prompts to create a local user account.
 After the client receives a DeviceConfigured command on the device connection, it starts a normal Idle/Acknowledged/Error connection on the user connection.
 If the server sends commands or profiles during this time, nothing the client receives persists, because the user account hasn’t been created on the system yet.
 The client always responds `NotNow` to any commands it received during this time.
 It continues to respond with `NotNow` until it receives a reply with no additional commands (an empty body) or a `DeviceConfigured` command on the user connection.
 The client passes any password policies to Setup Assistant and discards everything else.
 After Setup Assistant creates the user account and the user logs in, the client initiates a new series of Idle/Acknowledged/Error connections.
 The server should then resend all commands and profiles.
 The client processes them normally and they will persist.